gillmourtunhira/hixel/README.md

 # hixel - HRMS Web-Application

-An extensive human resources system for Harare Institute of Technology, part of a practical job assessment (done in 2 days) :)
+An extensive human resources system for Harare Institute of Technology, part of a practical job assessment :)